xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Parallel Inheritance Hierarchies

 As we are using the MVC architecture, this implies that almost every object from the Model should have a controller and viewer class.
 Each game state also need to have a correspondent controller and viewer.
-We thought a lot about this code smell and we haven't encountered an easy fix for this problem without violating the SOLID principles yet.
+We thought a lot about this code smell and we haven't encountered an easy fix for this problem without violating the SOLID principles.

 ### Dispensables